 Third-degree – A third-degree burn is the most serious and painful type of burn, as it penetrates all layers of skin and often requires a graft to repair.
 These can be caused by excessive exposure to flames or hot water, direct contact with a hot object or chemicals, or being subjected to live electricity.
 Third-degree burns cause skin to look white, black, brown, or leathery, and can cause the victim to go into shock.
 They require immediate medical attention.

 If you are unable to tell what degree of burn injury you have suffered, seek medical attention to ensure you are treated promptly and properly.

 Did you suffer a burn accident at work?
 You could be due workers’ compensation for your injuries and lost wages.
 Learn more by requesting a free copy of our books, or call the Law Office of Kenneth E. Berger at 803-790-2800.
-Consulations are free if you would like to discuss your burn injury with a lawyer handling cases in Lexington, and across South Carolina.
+You can also start a live chat to get in touch with a team member at any time.
+Consultations are free if you would like to discuss your burn injury with a lawyer handling cases across South Carolina.